Lord Dunmore's War

-Lord Dunmore's War, also known as Dunmore's War, was a 1774 conflict between the British colony of Virginia and the Shawnee and Mingo.
-The governor of Virginia during the conflict was John Murray, 4th Earl of Dunmore, who asked the House of Burgesses to declare a state of war with the Mingo and Shawnee and call out the Virginia militia.
+Lord Dunmore's War, also known as Dunmore's War, was a brief conflict in the fall of 1774 between the British Colony of Virginia and the Shawnee and Mingo in the trans-Appalachia region of the colony south of the Ohio River.
+The war lasted from May to October 1774.
+The governor of Virginia during the conflict was John Murray, 4th Earl of Dunmore, who in May 1774, asked the House of Burgesses to declare a state of war with the Shawnee and Mingo and call out the Virginia militia.

-The conflict resulted from escalating violence between white settlers, who, in accordance with previous treaties, were exploring and moving into land south of the Ohio River (modern West Virginia, southwestern Pennsylvania, and Kentucky), and Native Americans, who had rights to hunt there.
-Resulting attacks by Indian war bands caused war to be declared "to pacify the hostile Indian war bands".
+The conflict resulted from escalating violence between white settlers, who, in accordance with previous treaties, especially the Treaty of Fort Stanwix (1768), were exploring and moving into land south of the Ohio River (modern West Virginia, southwestern Pennsylvania, and Kentucky), and the Ohio Country Shawnee who had historical hunting rights in the south of Ohio lands of the Iroquois Confederacy.
+Resulting cross-river attacks by the Shawnee caused war to be declared "to pacify the hostile Indian war bands".
 The war ended soon after Virginia's victory in the Battle of Point Pleasant on October 10, 1774.
-As a result of this victory, the Colony of Virginia took away the Indian’s right to hunt in the area and agreed to recognize the Ohio River, running nearly north–south at its eastern end, as the boundary between Indian lands, specifically Ohio (west), and the Thirteen Colonies, specifically Virginia and Pennsylvania (east).
+In the ensuing Treaty of Camp Charlotte, the Native Americans surrendered their hunting rights south of the Ohio, and agreed to cease attacks upon travelers on the river and recognize the river, running nearly north–south at its eastern end, as the boundary between the Indigenous lands of the Ohio Country to the west, and the British colonies to the east.
+This was a major resetting of the Appalachian boundary defined by the Royal Proclamation of 1763 which ended the French and Indian War.

-Although the Indian national chieftains signed the Treaty of Camp Charlotte, conflict within the Indian nations soon broke out.
+Although the Indigenous leaders signed the treaty, conflict within the Indigenous tribes soon broke out.
 Some tribesmen felt the treaty sold out their claims and opposed it, and others believed that another war would mean only further losses of territory to the settlers.
-When war broke out between the American settlers and the British in 1776, the war parties of the Indian nations quickly gained power.
-They mobilized the various Indian nations to ally with the British and attack the settlers during the Revolutionary War.
+When the American Revolutionary War broke out between the American settlers and the British in 1775, the war factions of the Indian nations quickly gained power.
+They encouraged the various Indigenous nations to ally with the British during the war, initiating the Cherokee-American wars that lasted nearly two decades.